brendoncarroll/go-p2p/README.md

 Creates and manages NAT mappings for addresses behind a IPv4 router using NAT.
 Applies the mappings to values returned from `LocalAddr`

+- **Peer Swarm**
+A swarm that uses PeerIDs as addresses.
+It requires an underlying swarm, and a function that maps PeerIDs to addresses.

 Routers for distributed routing protocols like CJDNS, or Yggdrasil would be next on the wishlist.